AdamSobieski/Narratology/Content/Automata.md

 ## Navigating Automata

-Interfaces for automata could provide a method, `GetNavigator()`, which returns objects for navigating them, objects implementing interfaces including for interoperability with the `System.Reactive` library, for interoperability with reactive programming.
+Automaton interfaces extend `INavigable`-related interfaces to provide a method, `GetNavigator()`.
+This method return an object for navigating the automaton.
+Automaton navigators, extending `INavigator`-related interfaces, are interoperable with the `System.Reactive` library and reactive programming.

 Here are some sketches of a set of `INavigable`-related and `INavigator`-related interfaces.